counter185/voidsprite/README.md

 | HTML Base64 image | .html | ✖ | ✔ |
 | Java BufferedImage | .java | ✖ | 〰* |

-\* **Java BufferedImage** - only works for small images.
+◆ **Java BufferedImage** - only works for small images.
 Larger images go beyond the function size limit.

 ## Installing

-You can grab a pre-built binary from the latest CI artifacts: https://nightly.link/counter185/voidsprite/workflows/msbuild/main
+◆ You can grab a pre-built binary from the latest CI artifacts: https://nightly.link/counter185/voidsprite/workflows/msbuild/main

 For Windows, get the `voidsprite-build-win64.zip` file.

 For Linux, get the `voidsprite-build-linux-flatpak-x86_64.zip` file; this requires [Flatpak](https://flatpak.org) to be installed.
-You can also try the portable binary from `voidsprite-build-linux.zip`, but this might not work on all systems.

 ## Building